Netflix Not Working on Roku: How to Fix [2023]

 It also helps in resetting the app cache files, so your apps can start fresh.

-To safely soft restart your Roku device, simply follow the following steps:
+To safely soft restart your Roku device, simply follow these steps:

-4. In the case of a Roku TV, you will have to go to Settings>System>Power>System Restart>Restart.
+• In the case of a Roku TV, you will have to go to Settings> System> Power> System Restart> Restart.

-In such cases, the direct power off might be your only option.
+In such cases, power cycling the device by unplugging it would be your only option.

 Hard Restart